niro1987/readthedocs-tutorial/docs/index.md

 Check out the [usage](usage) section for further information, including how to install the project.

    This project is under active development.

 ## Contents

 .. toctree::
-   :maxdepth: 2
-   :caption: Table of Contents

    usage.md